alessandrolattao/alessandrolattao/README.md

 ### Hello and welcome to my GitHub profile! 👋

-- 🔭 I’m currently working as Tech Leader and DevOps Lead Engineer
+- 🔭 I’m Alessandro Lattao, CTO of Macai.
-- 🌱 I’m currently learning how to correctly manage MLOps on AWS
+- 🚀 Passionate about #startups, #agile, #OKRs, #eventdriven, and #serverless architectures.
+- 👨‍👦 Proud father of little Rei.